hexlet-basics/exercises-javascript/modules/35-calling-functions/270-deterministic/en/README.md

 Math.random(); // 0.8839904367241888
 ```

 So what use is knowing that to us?
-Determinacy seriously affects many different aspects.
+Determinism seriously affects many different aspects.
 Deterministic functions are easy to work with, easy to optimize, and easy to test.
 If you can make a function deterministic, it's best to make it one.